Samsung 'The Premiere' is an ultra short throw 4K projector with HDR10+ support

 The only projector in Samsung's burgeoning lifestyle AV range, The Premiere comes in two flavours: the LSP9T, which can produce a 130-inch display, and the LSP7T, which is capable of beaming an image up to 120 inches.

-Its ultra short throw design means it can be placed very close to the wall it's projecting onto, and that compact footprint helps state its claim as an easy machine to accommodate.
+Its ultra short throw design means it can be placed very close to the wall it is projecting onto, and a compact footprint further helps state its claim as an easy machine to accommodate.

 It's smart, too, equipped with Samsung's Smart TV platform for direct access to streaming video apps such as Netflix.
 And, for those who aren't planning on hooking The Premiere up to a sound system, it has built-in woofers and Acoustic Beam surround sound processing.